opconWizard/opcon-docs/docs/job-types/mcp.md

 **Job Summary Information**: For START type jobs, this frame contains the fields to define a specific location for the job summary information.
-This is useful for sites that choose to store job summary in locations other than the MCP LSAM\'s default location.
+This is useful for sites that choose to store job summary in locations other than the MCP LSAM's default location.
 The JORS process will use this information to look up the file when a JORS request is sent.

 - **User Code**: Defines the MCP user to impersonate when looking up